tkenning/dev.na.bambora.com/source/docs/guides/batch_payment/batch.md

 ---

-# Uploading batches of transactions
+# Batch payment

-A batch request consists of multiple transactions submitted in a single API call.
+A batch request is a single API call to upload a file containing a list of transactions.
 This section describes the batch syntax in detail.
 The next section contains sample calls.

 The number of transactions that you can include in a single batch is limited by the size of the file upload.
 The maximum file size is 40MB.
 You should limit the number of transactions in a single batch request to 10,000, as you will encounter longer upload times when uploading larger files.
 If you need to make more calls than that, use multiple batch requests.

+Transactions can reference raw bank or card data, or Payment Profile IDs.

 ### Test accounts

-Test accounts need to be configured to enable Funds Transfer functionality.
-If you want to run tests, you will need to email support.northamerica@bambora.com with your test account ID requesting that this functionality is enabled.
+[Test accounts](../../../forms/create_test_merchant_account) need to be configured to enable Batch Payment functionality.
+We enable the functionality on request.
+You just need to email [support.northamerica@bambora.com](mailto:support.northamerica@bambora.com) with your test account ID.

 ## Authorising requests

-All requests to the Batch Upload API must be authorised.
+All requests to the Batch Payment API must be authorised.
 You can authorized a request by passing your merchant ID and API passcode in the Authorization header.

-> You can generate an API key for the Batch Upload API in the [Member Area](https://web.na.bambora.com/).
+> You can generate an API key for the Batch Payment API in the [Member Area](https://web.na.bambora.com/).
 After logging in, select **administration**,  then **account settings**, and finally **order settings**.

 > On the Order Settings page, you'll find the **Batch File Upload*** section.
 Here you can set an API access code by clicking the **Generate New Code** button.
 Once you have a new code, click **Update** at the bottom of the page.